-Type of Existing Protection Description Area Covered Effectiveness 2005 Needed Changes 2011 Potential Changes Zoning Bylaws Section 4500 Personal Wireless Communications Facilities (WCFs) WCFs shall be no higher than ten feet above the average height of buildings within 300 feet of the proposed facility.
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status Zoning Bylaws Section 4500 Personal Wireless Communications Facilities (WCFs) WCFs shall be no higher than ten feet above the average height of buildings within 300 feet of the proposed facility.
 WSFs of up to 150 feet in height may be permitted by Special Permit.
 In order to ensure public safety, the minimum distance from the base of any ground-mounted WSF to any property line, road, habitable dwelling, business or institutional use, or public recreational area shall be the height of the facility/mount, including any antennas or other appurtenances.
 Entire town.
 Effective.
 Consider assigning safety and prevention of wind-related damage as a stated purpose.
+Recommended in 2005 plan.
 No longer relevant.
 Section 2230 Use Regulation Schedule - mobile homes Town of Orange Zoning Bylaw prohibits new mobile homes and mobile home parks.
 Entire Town Does not address potential damage to existing mobile homes.
 None.
 None.
 Subdivision Regulations Section 210-5.6 Required Improvements - Utilities The Town does not identify any restrictions on the location of electric and telephone utilities.
 Entire Town Not effective in ensuring that utility service is uninterrupted by severe storms in new areas of residential development.
 Consider requiring utility lines be placed underground in all new subdivisions.
-Encourage utility companies to underground existing utility lines in locations where repetitive outages Still Relevant.
+Encourage utility companies to underground existing utility lines in locations Recommended in 2005 plan.
+Still Relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.
+Recommended in 2005 plan.
 Still Relevant.

-Type of Existing Protection Description Area Covered Effectiveness 2005 Needed Changes 2011 Potential Changes occur.
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status where repetitive outages occur.
 Encourage utility companies to continue to implement five-year actions plans, which include regular tree maintenance to reduce the number of limbs near overhead power lines.
+Recommended in 2005 plan.
 Still Relevant.
 Other Protections State Building Code The Town of Orange has adopted the Massachusetts State Building Code Entire Town Effective.
 None.
 None.
 Debris Management Plan A debris management plan could be developed.
 Entire Town Effective.
 Consider participation in the creation of a Regional Debris Management Plan.
+Recommended in 2005 plan.
 Still Relevant.
 Also consider debris management alternatives on a sub-regional scale.
 Shelters No shelters for victims of hurricanes and tropical storms have been identified in Orange.
 Entire Town Not Effective.
 Ensure that identified shelters have sufficient back-up utility service in the event of primary power failure.
-As of 2005 all designated shelters have a back-up power supply.
+Recommended in 2005 plan.
+All designated shelters now have a back-up power supply.
 Ensure that back-up generators are maintained properly and ready to be used during an emergency.
+New recommendation.
+Included in Action Plan.